mtriedl/data-analyst-interview/README.md

 ## Overview

+Please answer the questions below using one or a combination of the Python, SQL, and Excel.

+### Python

 To help us evaluate your response to this test, we would prefer it if you responded using a Jupyter notebook.
 This allows you to annotate your response as required, and makes your response easier to evaluate.

-### Python

 If you haven't used Jupyter before, here's how to get yourself set up:
 <https://jupyter.readthedocs.io/en/latest/install.html#new-to-python-and-jupyter>

 ### SQL/Excel